Early in the year, our local citrus trees are bursting with fruit. Wanting to preserve some of that goodness, I decided to try salted citrus.

 Let’s be clear – salted citrus is not for eating.
 The preserved fruit is incredibly salty and best reserved for cooking.
 But people.
 This is a super easy way to preserve citrus of any kind.

-- Enough citrus to fill a gallon sized jar
+- Enough citrus to fill a gallon sized jar (tangerine, lemon, orange, grapefruit – whatever you like!)

 - 1-2 cups of salt (avoid salt that has anti-caking agents like sodium silicoaluminate or sodium ferrocyanide)